psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 "Stop, man!
 Stop, Macallum.
 See here: I will be giving you what you ask."

 "So be it.
 Is the . . .
-Are you ready? "
+Are you ready?"

 "Ay, come this way."